GameWin221/Jack2Digital/README.md

 Take a look at the samples directory - There you can find interesting "milestones" of this project.

 ## Features
+The board continously sends samples over a serial port to a PC and the host scripts can interpret them in two ways:

 ### Recording samples over USB
-By default the board works as an analog audio recorder and the `/host/listen_over_serial.py` script saves the samples at a given sample rate that matches that of board's.
+The board works as an analog audio recorder and the `/host/record_over_serial.py` script saves the samples at a given sample rate that matches that of board's.

-### Audio input device
-*I can't get any TinyUSB audio input examples to work on my Pico and PC so for now there is no way of using the board as an USB audio input device.*
+### Real-time audio playback
+The board works as an "audio device" that you can hear in real-time through your PC.

 ## Technical details
 Raspberry Pi Pico (RP2040) communicates with my PC over USB CDC using the TinyUSB library bundled with the Pico C SDK.
 The samples are collected via ADC running freely at a given frequency that matches the desired sample rate.
 The samples are stored in a FIFO queue and then collected in the main loop once a sample shows up.
 The samples are then sent in batches of 32 in order to always send exactly 64 bytes of data per USB packet. *(Afaik the ADC sample rate should be twice as high as the output sample rate at some point, I'll look into it)*